lucask07/thunderboard-reader/README.md

 ## Installation instructions

-Check to see if your system already have python3:
+Check to see if your system already has python3:

 * On MAC in a terminal type (and probably linux):
 ` python --version `

 * On Windows in the Start menu type 'command' and select 'command prompt'.
 Type `python3 --version` in the command prompt.

-If you don't have python3 install it!
-Install Python3 using these [Python downloads](https://www.python.org/downloads/).
+If you don't have python3 install it using these [Python downloads](https://www.python.org/downloads/).

 Next we will use `pip` to install the Thunderboard package